tytydraco/yessleep/out/A_Living_Black_Hole.md

 But he didn’t respond.

 I was now terrified, the uncanniness of everything was too much for me.
 He didn’t say anything, just looked at me while I struggled to get the door open.
 Then his face started to form into something else, i turned around to look at him and i could see his skin and bones cracking and morphing and i looked away after i saw a bone snap out of his cheek and started to move up his face.
-For the longest minute if my life i pulled at the door handle trying desperately to get out while facing away from who was once my friend.
+For the longest minute of my life i pulled at the door handle trying desperately to get out while facing away from who was once my friend.
 Eventually the sound stopped.

 I didn’t want to turn around and see what he turned into.